 2. Show compassion

-Showing compassion will make your partner realize that you care about their feelings and at the end of the day, both of you will end up saying sorry to each other.
+Showing compassion will make your partner realize that you care about their feelings, and at the end of the day, both of you will end up saying sorry to each other.
 As we said, fights can bring you even closer, and being understanding and empathetic is the right way to reconnect after a big fight.

 3. Calm yourself first

-You need to first calm down before talking to your partner.
-In an angry state, we often start saying things which we don’t mean.
-Your first fight with girlfriend might make you inadvertently reveal an ugly side of yourself and it is important that you tame it.
+You need to calm down before talking to your partner.
+In an angry state, we often start saying things that we don’t mean.
+Before a minor disagreement turns into a shouting show and makes you inadvertently reveal an ugly side of yourself, it is important that you tame it.

 4. Communication is the key